Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

 {\it The model.}---In this Letter, we mainly focus on the following spin-S Yao-Lee model on the honeycomb lattice:

-where $\vec{S}_i$ are spin-S operators on site $i$, and the Pauli matrices $\tau_{i}^{\mu}$ represent the orbital degrees of freedom (the case of two orbitals).
-The spin-spin interactions are nearest-neighbour Heisenberg interactions with SU(2) spin-rotational symmetry, and the orbital interactions are Ising-like, similar to those in the Kitaev honeycomb model, which features Ising couplings $\tau_{i}^{\mu} \tau_{j}^{\mu}$ with coupling constants $J_{\mu}$ in the $\mu=x,y,z$ types of bonds $\langle ij\rangle$, as shown in Fig. \ref{fig:lat}.
+where $\vec{S}_i$ are spin-S operators on site $i$, and the Pauli matrices $\tau_{i}^{\mu}$ represent the orbital DOF (the case of two orbitals).
+The spin-spin interactions are nearest-neighbour Heisenberg interactions with SU(2) spin-rotational symmetry, and the orbital interactions are similar to those in the Kitaev honeycomb model, which features Ising couplings $\tau_{i}^{\mu} \tau_{j}^{\mu}$ with coupling constants $J_{\mu}$ in the $\mu=x,y,z$ types of bonds $\langle ij\rangle$, as shown in Fig. \ref{fig:lat}.

-For the case of spin-1/2, namely the spin operators ${\vec S}_i=\frac{1}{2}{\vec \sigma}_i$, the Yao-Lee model in Eq. \eqref{ham:yl} is exactly solvable using Majorana partons \cite{Yao2011}.
-Here we give a brief review of the solution and physical properties of this minimal spin-1/2 Yao-Lee model: